finos/FDC3/docs/api/ref/Channel.md

 public broadcast(context: Context): void;
 ```

 Broadcasts a context on the channel.
-This function can be used without first joining the channel, allowing applications to broadcast on channels that they aren't a member of.
+This function can be used without first joining the channel, allowing applications to broadcast on both App Channels and User Channels that they aren't a member of.

 If the broadcast is denied by the channel or the channel is not available, the method will return an `Error` with a string from the [`ChannelError`](ChannelError) enumeration.